whitneyburton/portfolios/template.markdown

 #### Notes
  * Developer completed all the user stories and requirements set by the client.
  * Developer used a project management tool to keep their project organized.
+ * Project lacks sufficient testing (under 85% coverage).
+ * Project demonstrates some gaps in code quality and/or application of MVC principles.
  * Project exhibits some gaps in the UX.
  * Project pages load on average under 400 milliseconds.